-A joint specialization of the Department of Architecture and Department of Urban and Regional Planning, the 1.5-year MS Arch in Urban Design and Historic Preservation exposes students to the challenges, skills and concepts of historic preservation and urban design in preparation for professional practice in the field.
+A joint specialization of the Department of Architecture and Department of Urban and Regional Planning, the 1.5-year Master of Science in Architecture specializing in Historic Preservation and Urban Design exposes students to the challenges, skills and concepts of historic preservation and urban design in preparation for professional practice in the field.
 Students from diverse backgrounds in environmental design, architecture, urban planning, history, law, art history and other fields may qualify for the program.

 Curricular elements include history and theory, methods, sustainability, preservation planning and design and taking advantage of the incredible historic resources in the Buffalo Niagara region.